cloudmesh-deprecated/deprecated-teefaa/doc/source/index.rst

    license

-Cloudmesh Teefaa is a set of deployment scripts for System Provisioning(includes Baremetal Provisioning).
-Which is designed as simple, flexible, programable and collaboratable so that users/developers can build, test and appreciate new Open Source Technologies as quickly as possible.
-So we hope that will happen to you soon.
+Cloudmesh Teefaa is a set of deployment scripts for System Provisioning with focus on  baremetal provisioning.
+It is designed to be simple, flexible, programable.

 Requirements
 ------------

-FG Teefaa requires(/thanks to):
+FG Teefaa requires:

 * Python, version 2.7
 * Python Modules